 - First Contact Resolution Rate (FCR)

 - Propensity to Appoint (PTA)

 - Propensity to Call (PTC)

-As expected, the majority of attendees reported tracking FCR, CSAT and NPS and a few also keep note of MTR and resolution rates.
+As expected, the majority of attendees reported tracking FCR, CSAT and NPS and a few also keep note of MTTR and resolution rates.
 PTA and PTC received no votes, and although they are less popular, it was still surprising to see that no ISPs in attendance track these valuable metrics.

 Support teams that track PTA and PTC understand exactly how well they're doing when it comes to true resolutions.

 Lowering resolution rates and increasing FCR are great goals, but those metrics are tied to individual tickets, not customers.
 Truly successful support teams take it a step further and keep track of the number of customers who are opening multiple tickets or repeatedly having technicians sent to their homes, and aim to keep these as low as possible.

 So if you're one of those ISPs that doesn't track PTC or PTA, it might be time to start.